JoseQuintas/hwgui/samples/Readme.txt

     Alternative bat is
     hwmk.bat <programname>

+    For LINUX and MacOS it is
+    hwmk.sh <programname>

     Some samples could not be compiled or are crashing, hope that we can fix the bugs if we have time, see remarks in "Purpose" column, marked with # sign (Test with MingW, recent Harbour Code snapshot).